Your BIG Day...

 We have a sound system, with microphones etc.

-Our fees are published here, and on the notice board inside the church.
+Our fees are published here on the website, and on the notice board inside the church.

 Please provide and arrange your own flowers.
 The Churchwardens are usually available to speak to couples after the main service on Sundays, and are happy to offer practical advice and suggestions.
 Flowers during Advent & Lent: Please note that during Advent (four weeks before Christmas) and Lent (six weeks before Easter), there are no flowers in the church.
 If you choose wedding flowers at these times you must ensure they are removed before Sunday – thank you.